 The Q5 Hybrid pairs the 2.0T's engine with an electric motor and battery pack to provide a total output of 245 hp and 354 lb-ft of torque.
 Audi estimates its 0-60 time at 6.8 seconds, while EPA fuel mileage estimates stand at 24/30/26.

 Standard safety equipment for the 2014 Audi Q5 includes stability and traction control, front side airbags and side curtain airbags.
 Rear side airbags are optional on all models, as is blind-spot monitoring (standard on the Hybrid).
 The optional Audi MMI Navigation package includes rear parking sensors and a rearview camera.

-In Edmunds braking testing, the Q5 2.0T came to a stop in 119 feet, a strong, competitive result.
-Yet a 3.0T with the Prestige package stopped in 109 feet, which is very impressive for any vehicle, let alone an SUV with all-season tires.
+In Edmunds braking testing, the Q5 2.0T came to a stop in 114 feet, a very strong result.
+Yet a 3.0T with the Prestige package stopped even shorter in 109 feet, which is very impressive for any vehicle, let alone an SUV with all-season tires.

 Interior Design and Special Features

 As we've come to expect from all Audi models, the Q5 benefits from classy interior design and top-notch construction.
 The center stack controls are canted toward the driver, although the layout depends on whether you opt for the navigation system.
 Without navigation, the knob and buttons for the MMI system reside somewhat inconveniently on the center stack.
 With navigation, the controls are placed between the armrest and shift lever, where they're easier to reach.
 Navigation-equipped models also get the latest MMI system with more intuitive menus, enhanced Google Maps satellite imagery and an additional joystick button for enhanced control.